PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Some legacy systems cannot be migrated cost-effectively

-Phase 3: Post-Quantum Algorithm Deployment
+Phase 3: Deploy Post-Quantum Algorithms (Months 37–54)

-Objective: Deploy PQC algorithms using crypto-agile infrastructure
+Objective: Deploy PQC algorithms using the crypto-agile infrastructure you now own.
+This phase is straightforward because the hard work is done.

 Months 37–42: Hybrid Certificate Testing

-Add hybrid CA as CertBridge backend:
+Add hybrid CA (classical + PQC) as a 3AM backend:

-- No application changes—applications still use ACME/SCEP/EST
+- No application changes — applications still use ACME/SCEP/EST

 - Policy determines which certificates get hybrid algorithms